rmgibbo/wetfe/docs/glossary.md

 : A being involved in a combat encounter.

 contingent effect
-: An additional effect of an action that occurs if and only if the opponent is unable to completely negate the damage the primary effect causes.
+: An additional effect of a skill that occurs if and only if the opponent is unable to completely negate the damage the primary effect causes.

 constitution, CON
 : The quality encompassing a being’s physical health, strength, endurance, and tolerance to alcohol and other bodily poisons.